gridcoin-community/Gridcoin-Site/wiki/faq.md

 3. Restart the wallet and wait for it to sync.
 If you don't want to wait you can also use the snapshot which you can use by clicking on File -> Snapshot or using the `-snapshotdownload` [command line argument](cmd-options "wikilink")

+Note that this problem is often caused by anti-virus software or firewalls.
+Be sure Gridcoin is not being blocked by your security software.

 You can also try running the wallet as an administrator.

 ---